manojramesh-io/ROS2-ESP32-Serial-Bridge/README.md

-# Arduino Motor Controller
+# ESP32 Motor Controller

-This code turns an Arduino into a motor controller!
+This code turns an esp32 into a motor controller!
-It provides a simple serial interface to communicate with a high-level computer (e.g. running ROS), and generates the appropriate PWM signals for a motor driver, to drive two motors.
+It provides a simple serial interface to communicate with a high-level computer (e.g. running ROS2), and generates the appropriate PWM signals for a motor driver, to drive two motors.

-This is a fork of the original code, with some changes, and removal of the ROS nodes (see [this repo](https://github.com/joshnewans/serial_motor_demo) for an alternative).
-Check out `README-orig.md` for the original README.
+This is a fork of the original code, with some changes, and removal of the ROS nodes (see [this repo](https://github.com/joshnewans/ros_arduino_bridge) for an alternative).

 As I only have need for a subset of the functionality, I have no idea what does and doesn't work, beyond what is detailed below.
 Feedback/improvements are welcome (though no promises on how quickly I'll respond).
-I currently only use the L298N driver, and the Arduino encoder mode.
+I only use the Motor drivers with 1 Direction Pin(INA) and 1 PWM(ENABLE) pin and the custom encoder puls reader.